 Selma N. Steele State Nature Preserve

 This 92-acre preserve was dedicated in 1990, in keeping with Mrs. Steele’s wish that the property remain “a tribute to natural beauty”.
-Deep ravines with seasonally flowing steams cut through soft bedrock.
+Deep ravines with seasonally flowing streams cut through soft bedrock.
 Rich undergrowth provides a wealth of wildflowers throughout the spring.

 Guidelines for Your Visit